YorkEarwaker/Automation/repository-sample/README.md

 * The development code directory struacture must not be dictated by the build directory structure or visa versa

 Development code directory structure
-* Core, /doc - every project should be documented, /src - every project must have source code, /tst - every project should have tests
+* Core, /doc - every project should be documented, /src - every project must have source code, /tst - every project should be tested

 ## Status